-FOODS, HOSPITALITY, and BAKING Semester Block, 1 Credit Unleveled 1013

-Prerequisite: Foods & Nutrition Teacher recommendation or Administrator approval required

-In-Person

-Building upon the foundation established in Intro to Foods & Nutrition, this course delves deeper into specific realms of cooking, baking, and hospitality.
+FOODS, HOSPITALITY, and BAKING Semester Block, 1 Credit Unleveled 1013 Prerequisite: 90% in Foods & Nutrition or Teacher recommendation Application Required In-Person Only Building upon the foundation established in Intro to Foods & Nutrition, this course delves deeper into specific realms of cooking, baking, and hospitality.
 Students will transcend basic knowledge to seamlessly integrate culinary arts with baking and pastry arts.
 The curriculum involves the preparation of diverse foods, menu planning, and the art of entertaining.
 Lab experiences are strategically aligned with the course content to reinforce students' understanding of key concepts and standards.
 Additionally, the class will actively participate in catering events, including but not limited to the College & Career Fair and Arts Fest.
 A partnership (second semester only) between Drexelbrook Catering and Upper Darby High School entitled "The Drexelbrook Project" has been established and will result in a culminating banquet (pending availability).

-CONTEMPORARY CLOTHING AND FASHION

-Semester Block, 1 Credit Unleveled 1021.
+CONTEMPORARY CLOTHING AND FASHION Semester Block, 1 Credit Unleveled 1021.
 The lab component of the class requires all students to construct several projects.
 Students may use the school provided materials for sewing projects, or may provide their own materials.
 This course is for the student who enjoys sewing and wants to develop basic sewing skills and techniques.
 Students will select and furnish patterns, fabric, and supplies needed to complete projects suitable for personal needs and tastes.
 Basic hand stitches and machine sewing are presented.
 This course will develop personal skills and is recommended for any student interested in clothing and merchandising, textiles, or fashion design careers.

-INTERIOR DESIGN

-Students will study and design the interior and exterior of today's homes as they examine future housing trends.
+INTERIOR DESIGN Semester Block, 1 Credit Unleveled 1031 Students will study and design the interior and exterior of today's homes as they examine future housing trends.
 The principles and elements of design are applied through projects utilizing color, architectural design, use of space, energy conservation, floor plans, furniture styles, and landscaping.

-CHILD DEVELOPMENT

-This course focuses on parenting skills and development from conception through preschool age.
+CHILD DEVELOPMENT Semester Block, 1 Credit Unleveled 1001 This course focuses on parenting skills and development from conception through preschool age.
 Topics studied include pregnancy, teen pregnancy, labor and delivery, birth defects, parenting simulation and responsibilities, infants, toddlers, child safety, children's art and literature, guidance, and discipline.

-PRESCHOOL PRACTICUM

-Semester Block, 1 Credit Accelerated 1000 Grades 11 and 12 only Application required

-The focus of this course is to provide positive guidance techniques when teaching young children in an organized preschool program.
+PRESCHOOL PRACTICUM Semester Block, 1 Credit Accelerated 1000 Grades 11 and 12 only Application required In-Person Only The focus of this course is to provide positive guidance techniques when teaching young children in an organized preschool program.
 Students are required to plan and present a themed lesson for the children.
 Child guidance techniques are learned in seminar classes and practiced in the preschool lab.
 This course helps prepare students for future roles as parents and teachers.
 Preschool lessons are based on PA Early Learning Standards.

-ADULT ROLES AND RELATIONSHIPS

-Semester Block, 1 Credit Unleveled 1041 Grades 11 and 12 only

-Skills for independent living and for developing work and personal relationships are studied.

-Decision-making techniques are applied to career choice, housing, budgeting, car buying, dating, marriage, aging, home management, meal management, and stress management.
+ADULT ROLES AND RELATIONSHIPS Semester Block, 1 Credit Unleveled 1041 Grades 11 and 12 only Skills for independent living and for developing work and personal relationships are studied.
+Decision-making techniques are applied to career choice, housing, budgeting, car buying, dating, marriage, aging, home management,meal management, and stress management.